 Do all MEDPREP students go on to medical/dental/PA school?

 While we provide opportunity and support for all students to succeed in their goals, the professional school application process is strenuous and competitive, and not all aspirants are successful.
-Historically, about 85% of our students who finish the full two years of the program go on to medical or dental school, although some require more than two years to achieve this goal.
-Typically, 75% of MEDPREP students who apply in any one year are successful in gaining admission into one or more professional school.
+Historically, about 85% of our students who finish the full two years of the program go on to professional school, although some require more than two years to achieve this goal.
+Typically, 50-70% of MEDPREP students who apply in any one year are successful in gaining admission into one or more professional school.